esele/bowsie/README.md

 ### Coding a sprite
 I included the sprites I made for Tob and I's entry on that old OWDC and updated them for your reference.\
 The tool looks for `init` and `main` labels to know where to add the pointers.
 You'd treat them like that `print "INIT "/"MAIN ",pc` in a _PIXI_ sprite.
 Unlike those though, you do not need to set the data bank: the handler will do it for you (assuming you use an included one ofc) and therefore there's no need for the `PHB : PHK : PLB : JSR sprite : PLB` stuff.
 You can put your code directly below the labels.
 Remember to return with an `RTL`!\
-The tool includes 11 shared subroutines, nine from the VLDC9 sprites, a basic interaction routine by me, and a routine by carol, so you don't have to paste them in every sprite.
+The tool includes 12 shared subroutines, ten from the VLDC9 sprites, a basic interaction routine by me, and a routine by carol, so you don't have to paste them in every sprite.
 They work just like _PIXI_ (for practical purposes): just call `%routine_name()`.

 ## Settings
 _BOWSIE_ is designed to be a pretty customizable tool with the intention of being versatile, usable both by hackers who just want to insert any sprites without worry for anything else, by power users who would love to customize the inner workings of the tool and deploy it in various hacks without having to copy the tool, and by anyone in between.\